I specialize in the following areas:

 Patterns from the past can run under the surface and get ignored in the fast-pace of daily life.
 Clients often tell me that they need to just "get over it" or "not be so sensitive" when the opposite is actually needed.
 Every human needs to be given space to process not only pain and hurt from growing up, but also talking about what parents/caregivers did well.
 Our stories can have power over us when they haven't been processed, examined, and given the emotional weight they deserve.
 Some of the hardest work on ourselves is in spending time looking at significant stories from our formative years, and coming to new realizations of the impact on how we currently relate with others.
 It takes courage to face the things that have power over us, and to allow painful feelings to run their course through us.

 Children grow up thinking that their environment was the norm.
 In later years, they wonder about the impact on them in the present.
 Repetitive patterns keep happening in the present, and what "worked" in younger years often does not work in the present and in different environments.
-The goal in our work together is to examine what happened, feel it deeply in an environment of trust, and have a companion with us in places that have been previously experienced alone and with shame.
+The goal in our work together is to examine what happened, feel it deeply in an environment of trust, and have a companion with us in places that have been previously experienced alone.
 Restorative work can come when we show ourselves kindness in new places, compared to old ways of being that were harsh and full of feelings of being unworthy or not enough.